 Medicine

-Through the night you come and sit with me
+You come and sit with me

-Hold my hand when I’m unsettled and I cannot sleep
+When I’m unsettled and I cannot sleep

 You are my medicine

-Heart of gold and patience of a saint
+And patience of a saint

-Company when the ward is quiet and the hour is late
+When the ward is quiet and the hour is late

 You are my medicine

-Like a ghost in your reality
+Like a ghost

-Slipping through unseen walls and boundaries
+Unseen walls and boundaries

-Through dreams and memories
+From dreams and memories

-Please be brave if I forget your name
+If I forget your name

-Though it hurts my childhood friend I can see those tears
+My childhood friend I can see those tears

 You should take your medicine

-Broke my heart when my wife crashed the car
+When my wife crashed the car

-State of shock, I saw the wreckage and I saw the fire
+I saw the wreckage and I saw the fire

 No one made it clear

-Yet she’s here, returned from the lost
+Returned from the lost

-Overcome, so confused I talk about it all day long
+So confused I talk about it all day long

 Taking my medicine

-It’s not safe in this sanctuary
+It’s not safe

-Avenue, someone is trying to poison me
+Someone is trying to poison me

 Changing my medicine

-Turn your back and walk out through the door
+And walk out through the door

-Spit them out and throw the pills across the floor
+And throw the pills across the floor

 Taking my medicine

-Nothing left, they ignore my every plea
+They ignore my every plea

-I am scared, oh why have you abandoned me?
+Oh why have you abandoned me?

 I don’t know who to believe

-Late at night when I realise I am lost
+When I realise I am lost

-So alone I cannot stop these helpless thoughts
+I cannot stop these helpless thoughts

 What will become of me?

-Will I ever breathe the open air
+Will I ever breathe the open air?

-Or see my home again
+Or see my home again?

-Can’t give up, stubborn voice of will
+Stubborn voice of will

-Tries to fight and find some hope where there is no hope
+And find some hope where there is no hope

 I’ve given everything

-I collaspe, my resistance has run down
+My resistance has run down

-Half glow dies, exhausted I’ve worn myself out
+Exhausted I’ve worn myself out

 Drifting out of your reach